-Without relying on dogma or philosophy, but rather on the evidence of their own experience, the ancients wanted to understand the human mind through spiritual eyes.
+Without relying on dogma or philosophy, but rather on the reality of their own experience, the ancients wanted to understand the mind through spiritual eyes.
 By relying on what they knew to be true through personal evidence, Buddhist teachers can be considered “scientific,” with daily life being the experiment explored in the laboratory of the mind.

 From this experience – and the teachings that subsequently arose from it – Buddhism tells us the ways to behave in order to relieve suffering.
 Through stories and poetic expression, it paints a portrait of how we should orient our state of mind, as in this example from the Dhammapada:

 There is no greater happiness

 To wealth and all things worldly

 And from Dogen’s personal experience, we have:

 To learn the Buddhist way is to learn about oneself